Kimplul/hid-tmff2/README.md

   cd hid-tmff2
   make
   sudo make install
-  sudo make udev-rules # optional but should fix some common issues
   # sudo make steamdeck-rules # ONLY run if you're on a SteamDeck
   ```
 + Plug wheel back in